-All of the group's investment properties are held in the PRC under medium-term leases.
+All of the group's investment properties are situated in the PRC and are held under medium-term leases.

-All of the group's investment properties were revalued on 31 March 2012 and 31 March 2011 by Castores Magi (Hong Kong) Limited, an independent professional valuer, who has a recognised and relevant professional qualification and recent experience in the location and category of properties which had been revalued on an open market basis.
+All of the group's investment properties were revalued on 31 March 2013 and 31 March 2012 on an open mark basis by Castores Magi (Hong Kong) Limited, an independent professional valuer, who has a recognised and relevant professional qualification and recent experience in the location and category of properties being revalued.
 The investment properties are leased to third parties under operating leases, further details of which are included in note 32(i) to the financial statements.